Jakns99/Microservices-project/README.md

 ![Dynamo_Creation.png](Microservices-Images/Dynamo_creation.png)

 **Explanation**: This is a relatively simple process.
 DynamoDB provides a scalable, low-latency, and highly available NoSQL data storage.
-The creation of a DynamoDB table will act as a database layer for our architecture and allow us to store data from API Gateway to Lambda function calls.
+The DynamoDB table will act as a database layer for our architecture and allow us to store data from API Gateway to Lambda function calls.